Sightseeing Spots

 Seitenkyu Temple

 The largest Taiwanese Shinto shrine in Japan.
-The gorgeous structure is worth seeing.
-The spiral ceiling assembled without any nails, the Kowloon stone pillar of 5 meters, a door of 4 meters with wood carvings of the god of military arts, and a coffered ceiling with dragons.
-Taiwan’s authentic worship and fortune slip can be experienced here.
+This gorgeous structure is worth seeing at least once.
+The spiral ceiling assembled without any nails, the 5-meter Kowloon stone pillar, a 4-meter door with wood carvings of warrior gods and a coffered ceiling with dragons.
+You can experience authentic Taiwanese-style worship and omikuji (fortune slips) here.

 Sakuranoyama Park